xiaoluo-whu/xiaoluo-whu.github.io/_pages/about.md

 However, without summarizing previous solved questions and periodically reviewing, it's very easy to forget.

 Therefore, I have been writing a <a href="https://xiaoluo-whu.github.io/posts/2020/08/catalogue_leetcode_summary/" target="_blank">series of blog posts</a> to summarize various LeetCode's algorithm questions.
-By reading them, you may find many useful tips to crack Leetcode questions.
+By reading them, you may find many useful tips to crack LeetCode questions.
 I try to put similar and related quetions into one summary post and generalize a code template to solve them.

 <!--## Recommenders